 Best Countries for Offshore Bank Accounts

-Instead of ranking countries from “best to worst,” it makes a lot more sense to group them by what they are best used for.
+Instead of ranking countries from “best to worst,” it makes much more sense to group them by how they are best used.

 Switzerland, Singapore, Luxembourg